FlameOfIgnis/avell-unofficial-control-center/README.md

 - adjust brightness
 - disable RGB leds
 - set predefined styles

-#### To do:

-- implement a GUI interface in Pyqt/Pyside2
-- save/load profiles
+- set predefined style speed
-- set custom color in specific key
+- set predefined style rotation
-- monitor, cpu/gpu load
+- all but 2-3 of the predefined styles works.

 ## Installation

-### The easy way, using `pip3`
+### The easy way, using `pip3` (for the fork parent, not this one)

 Install via pip using sudo or with root user: